OrHy3/MinecraftMotionTools/README.md

 $\text{position}\_{new}=\text{position}_{old}+\text{velocity}-k\cdot\text{acceleration}$

+Having just 0 and 1 values, this turned out to simply swap the position updating order from P-A-D (position-acceleration-drag) to A-P-D. Still, I keep it this way to simplify the code and for flexibility, instead of having 4 different order cases (2 I didn't include can be solved by updating the velocity by 1 tick and considering that as initial velocity accordingly).

 Finally, [here](https://hackmd.io/1t0ACyplTDKSgo-a1jA7nQ) is the formulas' sheet I wrote down.
 Take in mind that a fair amount of them make use of [Lambert's W function](https://en.wikipedia.org/wiki/Lambert_W_function).

 For the acceleration's formulas refer to [this sheet](https://hackmd.io/vvFAdzekSn6R7vc9Mw8lxg?view) instead.